DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 - `${transaction-amount}` - transaction amount.
 - `${current-account-balance}` - the current account balance right after submitting the transaction (only show for the last submitted transaction).

+## Additional requirements

+1. Do your best to make the [provided E2E tests](cypress/e2e/test.cy.js) pass.
+2. Keep the server data in memory.

 ## Getting started

 <details>